freenas/freenas-docs/userguide/sharing.rst

    Creating a Guest AFP Share

-Click the "Next" button twice, then the "Confirm" button to create the share.
-The Wizard will automatically create a dataset for the share that contains the correct default permissions and start the AFP service for you, so that the share is immediately available.
-The new share will also be added as an entry to :menuselection:`Sharing --> Apple (AFP)`.
+Click the :guilabel:`Next` button twice, then the :guilabel:`Confirm` button to create the share.
+The Wizard automatically creates a dataset for the share that contains the correct default permissions and starts the AFP service so the share is immediately available.
+The new share is also added as an entry to
+:menuselection:`Sharing --> Apple (AFP)`.

 Mac OS X users can connect to the guest AFP share by clicking :menuselection:`Go --> Connect to Server`.
-In the example shown in :numref:`Figure %s <afp_connect_server_fig>`, the user has input *afp://* followed by the IP address of the %brand% system.
+In the example shown in :numref:`Figure %s <afp_connect_server_fig>`, the user has entered *afp://* followed by the IP address of the
+%brand% system.

-Click the "Connect" button.
-Once connected, Finder will automatically open.
-The name of the AFP share will be displayed in the SHARED section in the left frame and the contents of any data that has been saved in the share will be displayed in the right frame.
+Click the :guilabel:`Connect` button.
+Once connected, Finder opens automatically.
+The name of the AFP share is displayed in the SHARED section in the left frame and the contents of any data saved in the share is displayed in the right frame.

 .. _afp_connect_server_fig: